Eemelinen/Eemelinen/README.md

-Hi!
+ 👋 Hello and welcome!

 I'm Eemeli, a Full-Stack developer with current focus on javascript ecosystem.

+Background:

+I currently study Bachelor of Business-IT degree at Haaga-Helia university of applied sciences in Finland.
+I will graduate in 2021.

-I'm also a graduate 🎓 from the Full-Stack javascript developer course @ </Salt>, Amsterdam An intense, 500+ hours of code, 3 month course on Javascript development.
+I'm alsoa graduate 🎓 from the Full-Stack javascript developer course @ </Salt>, Amsterdam An intense, 500+ hours of code, 3 month course on Javascript development.
 The entire course was done remotely using agile Mob programming method.

 🎓 Take a look at our graduation project: